-You may wish to reflect on your own attitude in relation to Men who have Sex with Men.
+You may wish to reflect on your own attitude towards Men who have Sex with Men.

 Attitudes Towards Differences

 By the end of the activity, participants will be able to identify their attitudes towards Sex Workers, drug users and street people/children.